Huong-Le159/Strategic-Market-Product-Insights-Global-Superstore-Power-BI/README.md

 - **Business unit heads & sales managers** responsible for market and product decisions
 - **Data analysts** who need standardized dashboards to reduce manual reporting
 - **Strategy teams** planning expansion, pricing, or product investments

-**❓Business Questions:**

-- How is the business performing across regions, categories, and time?
-- Which markets offer the highest growth potential and profitability?
-- Which sales representatives or regions outperform the rest—and why?
-- Which product categories and sub-categories should be prioritized for investment?
-- Where do return rates or declining margins indicate operational risks?

 **🎯Project Outcome:**